robotology-playground/WBI-Toolbox/README.md

 ```bash
     chmod -w .matlab7rc.sh
 ```
-- **Additional notes.** In case Matlab has trouble finding a specific library, a workaround is to launch it preloading the variable `LD_PRELOAD` (or `DYLD_INSERT_LIBRARIES` on Mac OS X) with the location of the missing library.
-On Linux you might also have trouble with libstdc++.so since Matlab comes with its own.
-To use your system's libstdc++ you would need to launch Matlab as:

-`LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.19   matlab`

-You could additionally create an alias to launch Matlab this way.

-###### Using the Simulink Library
+###### Notes on configuration files
 Internally, the toolbox uses YARP's ResourceFinder (http://goo.gl/4zAS6r).
-When you compile the WBI-Toolbox, default .ini files will be generated for iCubGenova01, iCubGenova03 and icubGazeboSim.
+When you compile the WBI-Toolbox, default .ini files will be generated for iCubGenova01, iCubGenova03, iCubDarmstadt01 and icubGazeboSim.
 These .ini files can be found in `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/libraries/wbInterface/conf/wbit` and contain the following parameters later used by the underlying Whole Body Interface:

-- **robot**:     robot name (i.e. icubGazeboSim, iCubGenova01, etc).
+- **robot**     :     [string] robot name (i.e. icubGazeboSim, iCubGenova01, etc).
-- **local**:     prefix of the YARP ports that the WBI will open.
+- **local**     :     [string] prefix of the YARP ports that the WBI will open.
-- **headV**:     [int] head version of your robot.
+- **headV**     :     [int]    head version of your robot.
-- **legsV**:     [int] legs version of your robot.
+- **legsV**     :     [int]    legs version of your robot.
-- **feetFT**:    [bool] Is the robot endowed with force/torque sensors for its feet?
+- **feetFT**    :     [bool]   is the robot endowed with force/torque sensors for its feet?
-- **uses_urdf**: [bool] Is your robot fixed to root or standing on the floor? (for icubGazeboSim this would mean whether you are using the `iCub (fixed)` or `iCub` models)
+- **uses_urdf** :     [bool]   is your robot fixed to root or standing on the floor? (for icubGazeboSim this would mean whether you are using the `iCub (fixed)` or `iCub` models)
-- **urdf**:      location of the urdf model of the robot to be used.
+- **urdf**      :     [string] location of the urdf model of the robot to be used.

-If you wish to change any of the default values you should do it in `${CODYCO_SUPERBUILD_ROOT}/codyco/build/install/share/codyco/contexts/wbit/` (assuming you left the default installation directory of the WBI Toolbox, otherwise look for the corresponding `contexts` directory).
-To generate default .ini files for a different robot, head to `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/libraries/wbInterface/conf/wbit/CMakeTmp` and add your new .ini.in file.
+If you wish to change any of the default values you should do it in `${CODYCO_SUPERBUILD_ROOT}/main/build/install/share/codyco/contexts/wbit/` (assuming you left the default installation directory of the WBI Toolbox, otherwise look for the corresponding `contexts` directory).
+Remember that these configuration files will be overwritten everytime you install the WBIToolbox.
+To generate default .ini files for a different robot, head to `${CODYCO_SUPERBUILD_ROOT}/main/WBIToolbox/libraries/wbInterface/conf/wbit/CMakeTmp` and add your new .ini.in file.

-What's important to remember is that your `YARP_DATA_DIRS` environmental variable **should include your CoDyCo `/share` directory** where CoDyCo contexts can be found.
-If you locally installed CoDyCo, it should be enough to append the following location:
-`$CODYCO_SUPERBUILD_DIR/install/share/codyco` to `YARP_DATA_DIRS`.

-###### Current Controllers
+###### Using the Toolbox and current controllers
+Before using or creating a new model keep in mind that WBI-Toolbox is discrete in principle and your simulation should be discrete as well.
+By going to Simulation > Configuration Parameters > Solver you should change the solver options to `Fixed Step` and use a `discrete (no continuous states)` solver.

+The start dragging and dropping blocks from the Toolbox open Simulink and you should find it under `Whole Body Interface Toolbox` as in the picture bellow:

+All blocks need three basic parameters in order to start.
+These are: `robotName`, `localName` and `Ts`.
+These variables can be set in your Matlab command window.
+Otherwise you can drag and drop

-Our most recent controllers and other Simulink diagrams can be found in `${CODYCO_SUPERBUILD_ROOT}/codyco/WBIToolbox/controllers`.
+Our most recent controllers and other Simulink diagrams can be found in `${CODYCO_SUPERBUILD_ROOT}/main/WBIToolbox/controllers`.
 In there you can find:

-- **torqueBalancing/controllerWithHandControl.slx**  This is the latest iCub's COM controller.
-The one used for the video in the beginning of this document.

 - **wholeBodyImpedance/impedanceControl.mdl** This is a whole body impedance controller which sets all joints in impedance where the equilibrium pose is the initial one before running the controller.
 You can additionally perturb the system applying external wrenches on the robot links.
 Go to a terminal and enter `yarp rpc /icubGazeboSim/applyExternalWrench/rpc:i` then type `help` for additional information on how to apply wrenches on the robot and thus test its compliant behavior.

+- **torqueBalancing/controllerWithHandControl.slx**  This is the latest iCub's COM controller.
+The one used for the video in the beginning of this document.

 ###### Tested OS
 Linux, Windows, MAC OS X